 A CRM that does it all

-You can amalgamate many functions into a customer relationship management (CRM) platform, so procuring the right one for your business will transform the sales journey from start to finish.
+You can amalgamate many functions into a customer relationship management (CRM) platform or a cloud crm for small business, so procuring the right one for your business will transform the sales journey from start to finish.

 There are plenty of CRMs suited to smaller firms, and the top options combine marketing automation with customer feedback management and much more besides.
 This means that even modestly sized teams can handle the needs of all customers efficiently and keep them coming back for more.